-- The school has democratically elected pupil governors (school council), where pupils are elected to represent their peers in their year group.
-The pupil governors are consulted on whole school plans, lead on charity activities at school and are able to express views to senior leaders throughout the school year. - If a child takes part in an intervention programme, then they will contribute their views to the termly review of progress. - If a child has an EHCP, their views will be sought before any review meetings.
+- The school has democratically elected pupil governors, where pupils are elected each term to represent their peers in their year group.
+The pupil governor is consulted on whole school plans, leads on charity activities at school and is able to express views to senior leaders throughout the school year - If a child takes part in an intervention programme, then they will contribute their views to the termly review of progress - If your child has an EHCP, their views will be sought before any review meetings.